Professors

 France, Indochina and the origins of America’s War in Vietnam

-Film: Francis Ford Coppola’s Apocalypse Now
+Film: Apocalypse Now (147 min.
+Francis Ford Coppola’s

-Discussion and short essay 7 due: Perspectives on the American War in Vietnam.
+Discussion and short essay 7 due Perspectives on the American War in Vietnam.

 For next week read: Readings: ‘Terrorism on the Screen: Lessons from the Battle of Algiers, Perspectives on History, Ron Briley, 1 Oct 2010.